anomalylabs/auth-plugin/docs/en/introduction.md

 `anomaly.plugin.auth`

-The helper plugin provides safe access to the `\Illuminate\Http\Auth` class within Twig.
+The auth plugin that provides safe API access to Laravel's Auth class.